 It is a Bar Standards Board requirement that all pupillages are

-advertised on the central pupillage website for a minimum of two
+advertised on the central pupillage website the Pupillage Gateway for a

-The Pupillage Gateway will be the central online application,
+The Pupillage Gateway is the central online application, although

-although not all pupillages are recruited through this.
-Around half
+not all pupillages are recruited through this.
+Around half of

 website.
-In the Gateway, there will be one application round each
+In the Gateway, there is one application round each year,

-year, and applications can be made to up to 12 sets.
-Applications
+and applications can be made to up to 12 sets.
+Applications are

 pupillage, although some are advertised to start in the same year.